Farmer dies after being run over by car of Karnataka Dy CM's son | Law-Order

 Chidanand told reporters that he was in his friend's car while Hanumanth (driver) was driving his car when a biker suddenly appeared in front of the vehicle and the driver lost control of it and hit him.

-He said his driver later informed him about the incident, following which he (Chidanand) made arrangements to admit the injured to the hospital and informed the police.
+He said his driver later apprised him of what happened, following which he (Chidanand) made arrangements to admit the injured to the hospital and informed the police.

 ''By the time I returned, there was no one on the spot.

-I went to the hospital to meet the victim when I got the information that he has succumbed to injuries.
+I went to the hospital to meet the victim, where I got the information that he has succumbed to injuries.

 I also tried to meet his family members but could not.
 I pray to God to give strength to the kin to bear the loss,'' he said.